nathanjhood/UBento/README.md

     wsl --unregister Ubuntu
     wsl --import UBento "D:\UBento" "D:\Backup\Ubuntu_22_04_1_LTS.vhdx" --vhd

-(Note that we imported Ubuntu as a .tar, exported it as a resizeable .vhdx, then re-imported the .vhdx under a new name.
+Note that we imported Ubuntu as a .tar, exported it as a resizeable .vhdx, then re-imported the .vhdx under a new name.
-Thus, the 'unregister Ubuntu' step is optional - you can keep both distro's on your WSL if you like.)
+Thus, the 'unregister Ubuntu' step is optional - you can keep both distro's on your WSL if you like.

 The above example stores a backup in 'D:\' drive (can be a smart card or USB memory, etc), but you may place the files anywhere you like.

 option 2; Convert from .tar named 'Ubuntu' to .vhdx named 'UBento', without storing a backup;

     wsl --import UBento "C:\my\install\folder" "C:\my\backup\folder\ubuntu.tar"

+Backing up and restarting with a clean slate;

+It turns out to be handy to run the

+    wsl --export <myPerfectDistro> "D:\Backup\my_perfect_distro.vhdx" --vhd

+argument around this stage or whenever you feel you have a good starting point, because if/when we srew anything up and want to start over, can then simply;

+    wsl --unregister <myBadDistro>

+    wsl --import <myPerfectDistro> "D:\My\Runtime\Folder" "D:\Backup\my_perfect_distro.vhdx"

+Note that the --vhd flag tells WSL to export as either a .vhd (static volume size) or a .vhdx (dynamic volume size), but you can also drop this flag and instead prepend the export location with ".tar", to store as a Tar file.
+As mentioned eariler, WSL can import a .tar distro directly, without needing to be converted to any .vhd extension, but it provides a handy additional layer of control over the distro size.

 Check UBento is installed and launch it (as root);

     wsl -l -v
     wsl -d UBento

+The above line can also be used in a Windows Terminal profile as a launch command, if you append '.exe' to the WSL invocation.
+Going deeper, we could make a desktop icon launcher that invokes our Windows Shell and runs the above command.... (possibly coming soon)

 # [POST-INSTALL]

-set permission for root folder, restore server packages, and install wsl dependencies;
+set permission for root folder, restore server packages, and install basic dependencies;

-    chmod 755 / && yes | unminimize
+    chmod 755 /
+    apt update && apt install apt-utils dialog yes | unminimize
-    apt update && apt install apt-utils dialog apt install less manpages sudo openssl ca-certificates bash-completion bash-doc libreadline8 readline-common readline-doc resolvconf gnu-standards xdg-user-dirs vim nano lsb-release git curl wget
+    apt install less manpages sudo openssl ca-certificates bash-completion bash-doc libreadline8 readline-common readline-doc resolvconf gnu-standards xdg-user-dirs vim nano lsb-release git curl wget

-create user named 'dev' with the required uid (you will be prompted to create a secure login password);
+create user named '{userName}' (could use $WSLENV to pull your Win user name here) with the required uid (you will be prompted to create a secure login password);

+    export userName=stoneydsp

-    adduser --home=/home/dev --shell=/usr/bin/bash --gecos="WSL Developer" --uid=1000 dev
+    adduser --home=/home/$userName --shell=/usr/bin/bash --gecos="<"Full Name">" --uid=1000 dev
-    usermod --group=adm,dialout,cdrom,floppy,tape,sudo,audio,dip,video,plugdev dev
+    usermod --group=adm,dialout,cdrom,floppy,tape,sudo,audio,dip,video,plugdev $userName

-make 'dev@localhost' and expose default wsl settings, mount the windows drive in '/mnt', and set the required OS interoperabilities;
+make '$userName@localhost' and expose default wsl settings, mount the windows drive in '/mnt', and set the required OS interoperabilities;

     echo -e "[automount]\nenabled=true\nroot=/mnt/\nmountFsTab=true\noptions='uid=1000,gid=1000,metadata,umask=000,fmask=000,dmask=000,case=off'\ncrossDistro=true\nldconfig=true\n" >> /etc/wsl.conf
     echo -e "[network]\nhostname=localhost\ngenerateHosts=true\ngenerateResolvConf=true\n" >> /etc/wsl.conf
     echo -e "[interop]\nenabled=true\nappendWindowsPath=true\n" >> /etc/wsl.conf
-    echo -e "[user]\ndefault=dev\n" >> /etc/wsl.conf
+    echo -e "[user]\ndefault=$userName\n" >> /etc/wsl.conf
     echo -e "[boot]\nsystemd=true\n" >> /etc/wsl.conf

-full restart to login as dev;
+full restart to login as $userName;

     shutdown now
     wsl -d UBento
     sudo apt install systemd dbus at-spi2-core

+There is also a very large APT package suite named 'ubuntu-wsl' that we can instead break down into smaller dependency cycles, as and where required.
+But you can go ahead and ```apt install ubtuntu-wsl``` if you do experience any issues.
+Note that the package 'wsl-setup' attempts to run the Ubiquity "install-RELEASE" snap that creates the default WSL Ubuntu install for us, should you be interested (requires apt install snapd).

 [COPY .PROFILE .BASHRC INTO HOME FOLDERS AND /ETC/SKEL...]